-Healthy Vegetarian Tacos
+Healthy, Easy Vegetarian Tacos

 Tacos are one of my new favorite foods.
 I've always avoided hard tacos because they're too brittle and they crack and fall apart after one bite.
-Soft tacos were my go-to, but I always hated how the tortilla dough would get stuck to the back of my teeth, and get soggy too quickly.
+Soft tacos were my go-to, but I always hated how the tortilla dough would get stuck to the back of my teeth and get soggy too quickly.

 I've recently discovered a new way to make my own tacos.
 This technique is amazing!
-It gives the soft, chewy corn tortillas some nice flavor and crunch, and it changes the texture, making it more palatable if you don't like when the tortilla is chewy and sticks to the back of your teeth.
+It gives the soft, chewy corn tortillas some nice flavor and crunch, and it changes the texture, making it more palatable if you don't like when the tortilla is chewy and sticks to your teeth.
 I'm sure someone knows what I'm talking about.
 The best part of this recipe?
 It's healthy.
 You can have tacos without sacrificing your dietary needs or goals!

 In honor of National Taco Day (October 4), I decided to share this recipe with you.
 I made it for dinner tonight, and it was a struggle to make sure I had leftovers for work tomorrow.
 While I can't make the taco shells at work, I'm just planning to have this as a salad.